 Your final NPS score is calculated based on where customers sit on the scale, and ranges from -100 to +100 (we’ll explain this in more detail later).

 Why is your Net Promoter Score important?

-Net Promoter Score is important because it measures customer satisfaction, which translates to brand loyalty.
+Why is your Net Promoter Score important?
+NPS is crucial because it measures customer satisfaction, which translates to brand loyalty.
 You create loyal customers when your products and services are high quality, when you are meeting your customers’ needs, and when your employees make customers feel like they matter.
 It’s all about creating a positive, memorable experience for people, which when repeated, wins their devotion and turns them into full-fledged advocates who talk you up to their friends, follow you on social media, and share all of your posts (when they’re not busy buying your products of course).